altermo/nwm/README.md

     end,
     --Whether to be more verbose
     verbal=false,
-    --Map to unfocus a window
+    --Map to unfocus a window (multiple key mappings is not (yet) supported) unfocus_map='<A-F4>',
-    unfocus_map='<A-F4>',
     --Create your own mappings
     --IMPORTANT: the x-window needs to be focused for such mappings to work